sophiebatten123/SudokuGame/README.md

 ## Game Board

+- The game board consists of 81 squares which have then been seperated into 9 sub boxes and styled using pastel shades.
+- Boxes are interactive for the user and change colour based on the input.

 <details>
     <summary>Sudoku Game Board - Click Here:</summary>
     <img src="assets/images/game-board.PNG" width="500">
 </details>

 ## Game Keypad

+- The keypad ensures that the game can easily be played on any device.

 <details>
     <summary>Sudoku Desktop Keypad - Click Here:</summary>